Longhe181555/Hackathon-resources/README.md

 ## Tools Used

 - **k6**: Modern load testing tool for running automated API performance and reliability tests.
 - **JMeter**: Industry-standard tool for advanced load and stress testing scenarios.
+Used for additional or more complex performance scenarios and scoring.

 ## Testing & Scoring